Sambhav242005/AI-Face-Detect-and-Recognition/README.md

 ## Features

-- **Browser-based AI**: Runs YOLOv8 face detection and EdgeFace face embeddings directly in the browser via WebGPU/WASM ONNX Runtime.
+- **Browser-based AI**: Runs YOLOv11-face detection and EdgeFace face embeddings directly in the browser via WebGPU/WASM ONNX Runtime.
 - **FastAPI Backend**: A lightweight Python backend that acts purely as an API server for the FAISS session database and JSON metadata.
 - **Session Management**: Session persistence and deletion capabilities.
 - **Pause/Resume Tracking**: Pause live recognition without unloading the camera, models, or active session.